We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Testicles are egg-shaped glands located in the scrotum.
+Testicles are egg-shaped reproductive organs located in the scrotum.
 Pain in the testicles can be caused by minor injuries to the area.
-However, if you are experiencing testicle pain and have not been injured, you need to have your symptoms evaluated.
+However, if you’re experiencing pain in the testicle, you need to have your symptoms evaluated.

 Pain in the scrotum can be the result of serious conditions like testicular torsion or a sexually transmitted infection (STI).
 Ignoring the pain may cause irreversible damage to the testicles and scrotum.

-A number of underlying health conditions can cause testicle pain.
-Trauma or injury to the testicles can cause pain.
-However, testicle pain is often the result of medical issues that will require treatment.
+Trauma or injury to the testicles can cause pain, but pain in the testicle is often the result of medical issues that will require treatment.
 These include:

 - damage to the nerves of the scrotum caused by diabetic neuropathy

-- gangrene (the death of tissues as a result of untreated testicular torsion or trauma)
+- gangrene, or the death of tissues, as a result of untreated testicular torsion or trauma

 - kidney stones

 In some instances, pain in the testicle can be caused by a severe medical condition known as testicular torsion.
-When this condition occurs, the testicle may become twisted, cutting off blood supply to the testicle.
+In this condition, the testicle becomes twisted, cutting off blood supply to the testicle.
 This can cause damage to the tissue.

 Testicular torsion is a medical emergency that must be treated quickly to prevent damage to the testicles.
 The condition occurs more frequently in males between the ages of 10 and 20.

-Testicular pain is rarely caused by testicular cancer.
-Testicular cancer typically causes a lump to form on the testicles.
-The lump is often painless.
-Your doctor should evaluate any lump that forms on the testicle.
+Pain in the testicle is rarely caused by testicular cancer.
+Testicular cancer typically causes a lump on the testicles that’s often painless.
+Your doctor should evaluate any lump that forms on your testicles.

 Call your doctor for an appointment if:

-- you can feel a lump on your scrotum
+- you feel a lump on your scrotum

 - you develop a fever